Registration/Enrollment for 2025-26 is Now Open. Save a Spot for Your Student

 Study Skills

 This course is designed to strengthen general study skills for the high school student in order to better prepare them for the rigor of high school courses.
-The course covers topics from time management to taking notes and can help students develop the study skills to be successful in high school and beyond.
+The course covers topics from time management to taking note... arrow

 2 Semesters